 EDMUND WELLES: THE BASS CLARINET QUARTET is the world’s only original, composing band of four bass clarinetists.
 Since 1996, Cornelius Boots has led and composed for Edmund Welles.
 Drawing virtuosic precision from the classical realm; innovation and texture from jazz; and power, rhythm and overall perspective from rock and metal, the quartet’s sound is characterized by a thickness of tone, a density of texture, absolute rhythmic precision, and the extreme use of dynamic contrasts: a dense, pulsing sound capable of expressing and reflecting the full range of human emotions.

 Jonathan has worked as Music Director on four dance productions with choreographers Janice Garrett and Charles Moulton.
 He oversaw all musical aspects of the productions, including finding repertoire; putting together a live instrumental ensemble; arranging, editing, and composing music as needed; and playing in and conducting the ensemble during the shows.

 Specializing in new works

-Jonathan specializes in conducting brand new works by emerging composers, though he also enjoys conducting contemporary classics and the occasional “standard” repertoire.
-His approach is to be clear and precise, but not overbearing, giving the musicians the confidence and space they need to fully express the music.
-The most rewarding part of conducting for Jonathan is working with composers to realize their musical vision.
-He works hard to be open and responsive to the composers’ requests and needs, a true partner in bringing their work to life.
+Jonathan specializes in conducting new works by himself and other living composers, as well as contemporary classics and the occasional “standard” repertoire.
+He has conducted many premieres of works by student and emerging composers, and was for many years the primary conductor of student composer orchestra reading sessions at the San Francisco Conservatory of Music.
+The most rewarding part of conducting for him is working with composers to realize their musical vision.
+He strives to be open and responsive to composers’ requests and needs, a true partner in bringing their work to life.